Mateusvff/FinX/README.md

-# projeto_flutter
+# FinX

-A new Flutter application.
+A personal finance management application, designed to help users organize their financial lives, using the framework Google Flutter and Google Firebase!

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a group project from our University, with the intent of developing our skills in the area and our understanding about software development and working as a group.

 A few resources to get you started if this is your first Flutter project: